Kerala backwaters: Kuttanad

 Important in the ancient history of South India, Kuttanadu is a region spanning the Alappuzha and Kottayam districts; it is well known for its vast paddy fields and geographical peculiarities.
-The region is the lowest lying of any in India and is one of the few places in the world where farming is carried around 1.2 to 3.0 metres (4 to 10 ft) below sea level.
+The region is the lowest-lying of any in India and is one of the few places in the world where farming is carried out around 1.2 to 3.0 meters (4 to 10 ft) below sea level.
 Four of Kerala's major rivers—the Pamba, Meenachil, Achankovil, and Manimala—flow into the region, and it is well known for its boat races.

-Vembanad Lake, the largest lake in Kerala is at the heart of Backwater tourism, with hundreds of kettuvallams plying it and with numerous resorts on its banks.
+Vembanad Lake, the largest lake in Kerala, is at the heart of Backwater tourism, with hundreds of kettuvallams plying it and numerous resorts on its banks.
 The Kumarakom Bird Sanctuary is located on the east coast of the lake.

 The major occupation in Kuttanadu is farming, with rice the most important agricultural product; it is the major rice producer in the state.
 This activity gives the area its moniker of "The Rice Bowl of Kerala".
 Large farming areas near Vembanad Lake were reclaimed from the lake.
 In 2013, the Food and Agriculture Organization (FAO) of the United Nations formally declared the below-sea-level farming system in Kuttanad as Globally Important Agricultural Heritage Systems (GIAHS).